Bu4ko/exchanger/README.md

 - Request processing on the consuming service side is performed via Handlers which are responsible for business logic.
 In real app It may be additional Domain Logic layer, but for this example I've decided that this separation is enough.

 - Handlers are resolved by Resolver.php (for example api/app/FinanceManager/CQRS/Resolver.php).
 Communication with database is performed via Repositories.
-There are plases for improvements here: add builders for objects, use DTO's and VO's, composite Entities/VO's where it's needed.
+There are plaсes for improvements here: add builders for objects, use DTO's and VO's, composite Entities/VO's where it's needed.

 - Validation is performed by validators e.g. api/app/Finance/Manager/Validators/CreateTransactionValidator.php